clevercanyon/js-object-mc/README.md

 ### `$concat`

-To union arrays.
+To concatenate arrays.
 The source property must be an array.
 The property in secondary arguments may not be an array.

  ```js
  const result = mc(